influxdata/docs-v2/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### queueTotalSize
-The sum total number of bytes of disk space used by all hinted handoff queues for a single node.
+Total bytes of disk space used by all hinted handoff queues for a single node.
 Tracks the disk usage of all hinted handoff queues for a given node (not the bytes waiting to be processed).
 Due to the implementation of the hinted handoff queue, a lag occurs between when bytes are processed and when they're removed from the disk.